-Prior-Year Defeasance of Debt
+Defeasance of Debt

-In prior years, the District defeased certain general obligation and other bonds by placing the proceeds of new bonds in an irrevocable trust to provide for all future debt service payments on the old bonds.
-Accordingly, the trust account assets and the liability for the defeased bonds are not included in the District's financial statements.
+The district defeased certain general obligation and other bonds by placing the proceeds of new bonds in an irrevocable trust to provide for future debt service payments on the old bonds.
+Accordingly, the trust account assets and the liability for the defeased bonds are not included in the district's financial statements.
+At August 31, 2015, \$69,230,000 of bonds outstanding were considered defeased.